luvcola/DemoKin_DDD/README.md

-For more details on `DemoKin`, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference", package = "DemoKin")`.
+For more details on `DemoKin`, including an extension to time varying-populations rates, deceased kin, and multi-state models, see `vignette("Reference_OneSex", package = "DemoKin")` for one-sex model and `vignette("Reference_TwoSex", package = "DemoKin")` for two-sex model.
 If the vignette does not load, you may need to install the package as `devtools::install_github("IvanWilli/DemoKin", build_vignettes = TRUE)`.

 For a detailed description of extensions of the matrix kinship model,